milaboratory/mixcr/doc/rnaseq.rst

 MiXCR has all of the steps required to efficiently extract repertoire data from RNA-Seq and similar sequencing datasets, starting from raw ``fastq(.gz)`` files to final list of clonotypes for each immunological chain (``TRB``, ``IGH``, etc..).

-All default values for analysis parameters were carefully optimized, and sould be suitable for most of the use-cases.
+All default values for analysis parameters were carefully optimized, and should be suitable for most of the use-cases.

 Prerequisite
 ^^^^^^^^^^^^